Help me with...

 Hearing Loss Prevention

 Hearing loss can occur due to various factors and prevention is not always possible.
 However there are a few steps you can take to best protect your hearing:

 - Turn it down - Don’t have the television, your radio or your music on too loud.
 A good way to gauge reasonable levels of noise is by trying to determine if you could have a comfortable conversation with someone who is two meters (around 6.5ft) away from you, if you can’t – the volume needs to be turned down.
 There shouldn’t be any ringing in your ears after listening to music.

 - Protect your ears - Use ear protection equipment such as ear muffs or ear plugs if you work in a noisy environment such as a building site, a workshop, pub or nightclub.

-- Wear headphones - Use headphones that are more noise-reducing, this means that rather than turning up the volume, your headphones can be more ambient noise-cancelling.
+- Wear headphones - Use headphones that have noise-reducing capability, this means that rather than turning up the volume, your headphones will reduce ambient noise.

 - Be careful with your ears - Don’t insert foreign objects into your ears, this includes cotton buds, fingers, tissue and cotton wool.

 For more information, please contact the team on firstname.lastname@example.org or call us on 0191 917 8887, we are always happy to help!